ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.02.03.md

 - sometimes have meetings at that time
 - do we need to have an evening roundup?
 - should we do coffee at the start of the day? or move stand up
-- maybe we should have an activity or something for a bit of fun at coffee - show and tell, something else?
+- maybe we should have an activity or something for a bit of fun at coffee - show and tell, something else? werewolf? suggestions on teams social channel